Behavior and Use of Facilities

 In order to fulfill its mission, the Missouri River Regional Library is committed to providing a safe and positive atmosphere for patrons in our libraries.
 Any behavior that threatens this atmosphere will not be tolerated.
 Such behavior includes the harassment of patrons or staff, any interference with staff members in the performance of their duties, lingering in the youth services area without library intent, and any other behavior that would interfere with legitimate library activity.
 Library users who fail to behave responsibly, or who act in violation of our policies, may be asked to leave.

 In accordance with the patron code of conduct:

-- Noise levels will be kept to a minimum within the library.
+- Noise levels must be kept to a minimum within the library.

-- Service animals are welcome in the library and must be on a leash.
+- Service animals are welcome in the library and must be on a leash and under control.

 - Drinks with secure lids are permitted.
-Food is not allowed, unless it is in a meeting room or at a Library-sponsored event.
+Food is not allowed unless it is in a meeting room or at a

-- Theft or damage of library property will result in loss of library privileges.
+- Theft or damage of library property will result in suspension of library privileges.